el-puerro/JuliOS/README.md

 ## what the fuck is JuliOS

-it is an operating system based on Arch Linux, as an anniversary gift for my girlfriend julia.
-A linux distro if you will.
+An auto installer for setting up JuliOS, a custom Arch install made specifically to get a system up and running for "Linux noobs", as a gift for my girlfriend.

 ## todo

-- test installation script
-- get desktop environment with custom theme running automatically during installation process
-- get arch source and change all instances of distro name to JuliOS
+-- Add custom theme